- 1 fully cooked bone-in ham (7 to 9 pounds)

 - 1 cup packed light brown sugar

 - Preheat oven to 325°.
 Place ham on a rack in a shallow roasting pan.
 Using a sharp knife, score surface of ham with 1/4-in.-deep cuts in a diamond pattern; insert a clove in each diamond.
 Cover and bake 2 to 2-1/2 hours or until a thermometer reaches 130°.

 - Meanwhile, in a large saucepan, dissolve cornstarch in water; stir in 2 cups dark brown sugar, pineapple, lemon juice, mustard and salt.
-Bring to a boil; cook and stir 1-2 minutes or until slightly thickened.
+Bring to a boil over medium-high heat; cook and stir 1-2 minutes or until slightly thickened.
 Reserve 2 cups for sauce; keep warm.

 - Remove ham from oven.
 Increase oven setting to 425°.
 Pour remaining pineapple mixture over ham.
 In a small bowl, mix light brown sugar and remaining dark brown sugar; spread over ham.